Anish-bit04/CashFlow/frontend/README.md

 - optimize the code -> implemented Lazy loading ✅
 - add loader to Send Money and success alert or something ✅
 - close the routes so only logged in user can access the routes
-- make signin page functionable
+- make signin page functionable ✅
 - remove yourself from the list of users in UsesList ✅
 - use some auth to get user data
-- hash the password before sending to the database
+- hash the password before sending to the database ✅

+# Example user Signin route
+- username:test1@gmail.com
+- password: 12345678